fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.4.6

+Bugfix #178: Nested items PR #197 (by @callummarshall9)

+Enhancement #171: load new project templates from `dotnet new --list` command output.

+Move branch from master to main.

 ### 0.4.5

 Bugfix #183: Pass right parameter into PackageReference contructor (by @Danieladu)